allysonw/cats-to-adopt-cli-gem/README.md

-# CatsToAdopt
+# CatsToAdopt::CLI::Gem

-A command line interface that lists cats available to adopt within 100 miles of Los Angeles.
-User can select a cat to learn more details about that cat.
+A command line interface that lists cats available to adopt from NKLA (No Kill Los Angeles).
+The user can select a cat to learn more details about that cat.

 ## Installation
+You can install this gem via `gem install cats_to_adopt_cli_gem`.
+The `cats_to_adopt` CLI will be installed and you can run `cats_to_adopt` to get a list of cats available to adopt from NKLA in your command line.

+## Usage

+  $ gem install cats_to_adopt

 Add this line to your application's Gemfile:

 ```ruby
 gem 'cats_to_adopt'
 ```
 And then execute:

     $ bundle